AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 Throughout the semester, a series of one-stage coagulant addition experiments was carried out to find the optimal coagulant dosage that could reduce the effluent turbidity of 3 NTU or less, the required turbidity for the AguaClara's filter system.
 During the one-stage experiments, the second coagulant pump was turned off.

 In two-stage coagulant addition experiments, each dosage of coagulant used in one-stage addition experiment was divided into two parts by adding one more stream of coagulant between the first and second contact chamber.
 The goal of two-stage experiment was to find the optimal distribution between the first and second stream coagulant.
-The desirable situation would be most of the coagulant from the first addition would offset the effect humic acid in the water, and coagulant from the second addition would be able to attach to clay and nanoaggregate, thus forming big flocs and reducing the effluent turbidity effectively.
+The desirable situation was that most of the coagulant from the first addition would offset the effect humic acid in the water, and coagulant from the second addition would be able to attach to clay and nanoaggregate, thus forming big flocs and reducing the effluent turbidity effectively.

 A T-connection as shown in figure 3 was installed between the two coagulant pumps to help manage the amount of coagulant that was input into the system.
-The first pump would control the total amount of coagulant being put into the system.
-When the second coagulant pump was opened, it would control how much coagulant is used for the second dosage, drain directly from the first valve so that a fixed dosage of the total amount of coagulant put in could be maintained.
+The first pump would control the total amount of coagulant being put into the system through the left valve to the right valve.
+When the second coagulant pump was opened, it would control how much coagulant is used for the second dosage, draining directly from the left valve to the top valve so that a fixed dosage of the total amount of coagulant used.
 This can test whether having second addition of coagulant before the second contact chamber would have a better performance with the same dosage of coagulant used in one stage coagulant addition.

 ![connection](https://github.com/AguaClara/2_stage_coag_addition/blob/master/image/IMG_2358.JPG)

 Figure 3：T-connection used in two-stage experiment to separate the two streams of coagulant.
 Coagulant flows in through the left valve and is separated into two streams by the top and right valve as the first and the second addition respectively.

 Once ample data of the effluent turbidities of both one-stage and two-stage coagulant addition has accumulated, we will determine which method is more beneficial.